VaanaCZ/gmc/docs/GenomeObjectPersistence.md

 Due to the nature of the program, the engine is required to store and load a vast amount of different types of data from the user's hard-drive.
 In order to streamline this parsing and/or serialization process, Genome implements an object persistence system using its own built-in runtime type information (RTTI) system.

-By using special preprocessor macros, any class derived from `bCObjectBase` may declare its own member properties in such a way that when the object is then written into a file using the `bCAccessorPropertyObject` class, its associated properties will be automatically serialized into the stream.
+By using special preprocessor macros, any class derived from `bCObjectRefBase` may declare its own member properties in such a way that when the object is then written into a file using the `bCAccessorPropertyObject` class, its associated properties will be automatically serialized into the stream.
 When the object is then read back from the file, the class will be automatically initialized using the stored members.

 Additionally, classes may overload the `Read` and `Write` (`OnRead` and `OnWrite` in Risen 1) virtual methods, that allow the class to save additional data required during parsing (such as paths to other necessary files).